-(1) consent agreements and final findings by the Committee of unethical conduct and the Committee's recommendations with respect to such findings shall not be confidential;

-(1.1) consent agreements and final findings by the Committee of a violation of Rule 2.1 E shall not be confidential, except that at the request of a complainant, the name of the complainant and, unless the House considers a resolution to discipline the subject, any facts that may lead to the identification of the complainant, including the name of the subject, shall be redacted before an agreement or final findings of the Committee are made public;

-(2) the subject may, in his or her discretion, make public a finding by the Committee that no unethical conduct or violation of Rule 2.1 E had occurred or that there was insufficient evidence presented to the Committee that unethical conduct or a violation of Rule 2.1 E had occurred, except that the subject shall not make public the name of a complainant who filed a complaint alleging a violation of Rule 2.1 E; and

-(3) if the Committee makes a referral of a complaint to a law enforcement agency, the Committee may provide the agency with copies of documents and information in its possession.
+- (1) consent agreements and final findings by the Committee of unethical conduct and the Committee's recommendations with respect to such findings shall not be confidential; - (1.1) consent agreements and final findings by the Committee of a violation of Rule 2.1 E shall not be confidential, except that at the request of a complainant, the name of the complainant and, unless the House considers a resolution to discipline the subject, any facts that may lead to the identification of the complainant, including the name of the subject, shall be redacted before an agreement or final findings of the Committee are made public; - (2) the subject may, in their discretion, make public a finding by the Committee that no unethical conduct or violation of Rule 2.1 E had occurred or that there was insufficient evidence presented to the Committee that unethical conduct or a violation of Rule 2.1 E had occurred, except that the subject shall not make public the name of a complainant who filed a complaint alleging a violation of Rule 2.1 E; and - (3) if the Committee makes a referral of a complaint to a law enforcement agency, the Committee may provide the agency with copies of documents and information in its possession.

-Any member of the Committee breaching the confidentiality provisions set forth in this rule shall be removed immediately from the Committee and replaced by another Member in a like manner as his or her original appointment.
+Any Member of the Committee breaching the confidentiality provisions set forth in this rule as determined by a majority of the Members of the Committee shall be removed immediately from the Committee and replaced by another Member in a like manner as the Member's original appointment.